Skoggy/EZ-Portal/README.md

 	>  node server.js
 6. Type the following address on your browser to start using the app
 	>  http://localhost:8080/
+7. Use email address of first admin account and default password of 123456789 to login

 ## Demo
 Click on the pic to see the demo video